 Furthermore, very few millennials consider medical and dental checkups, cancer screenings, or vaccinations to be important elements of maintaining a healthy lifestyle.
-In fact, maintaining a healthy work/life balance was ranked higher than any of the touchpoints above, which might not be surprising considering their youth, but this mentality is still a major shift from previous generations who were more apt to adhere to established healthcare practices.
+In fact, maintaining a healthy work/life balance was ranked higher than any of the touchpoints previously listed, which might not be surprising considering their youth, but this mentality is still a major shift from previous generations who were more apt to adhere to established healthcare practices.

 New Opportunities for Insurance Brokers

 As millennials reshape the healthcare industry through their beliefs and behaviors, there is a golden opportunity for health insurance brokers to refine their techniques and capitalize on this unique market segment.
 But given the galvanized front this generation presents, attempting to change their opinions about traditionally accepted modes of healthcare would be difficult, if not impossible.

 Instead, the healthcare industry should be taking measures to adapt to this new demographic who will likely be dictating terms for several decades to come.
 Traditional medicine remains as vital as ever, but there has to be room for adapting to emerging technology, behaviors, and beliefs.

 According to Katrina Lerman, senior researcher at Communispace and the author of the study: